Ectobius vittiventris: Spread

-The amber wood cockroach is naturally widespread in southern Europe (Mediterranean region), north to south of the Alps.
+The amber wood cockroach is naturally widespread in southern Europe (Mediterranean region), to south of the Alps.
 Since around 1999 the species has spread northwards.
 The first finds came from northern Switzerland (e.g. Zurich, Winterthur).
-It has been proven in Germany (Baden-Württemberg) since 2002.
-In 2006 Thuringia was reached, in 2011 the first record was made for Bavaria and Rhineland-Palatinate.
-Since 2015 it has been proven for North Rhine-Westphalia.
+It has been present in Germany (Baden-Württemberg) since 2002.
+In 2006 they were confirmed to have reached Thuringia, in 2011 the first record was made for Bavaria and Rhineland-Palatinate.
+Since 2015 it has been present in North Rhine-Westphalia.
 Since 2018, it has been observed increasingly in Viennese gardens and garden apartments.

+Similar species

+The amber wood cockroach is often confused with other species in Central Europe.
+The most similar species are: